pendulum-project/ntpd-rs/docs/development/threat-model.md

 - Server configuration: The configuration on which interfaces to provide an NTP server on, and who can use those, including some metadata on the current server status.
 - Request nonce: The random nonce a client uses for a specific request to the server to match the response to the request.
 - Client NTS keys: The keys a client uses to communicate with a server.
 - Client NTS cookies: The cookies a client uses to communicate with the server.
 - Server NTS keys: The keys a server uses to communicate with a client (ephemeral).
-- Server NTS cookies: The cookies a server is about to send to a client. (ephemeral)
+- Server NTS cookies: The cookies a server is about to send to a client (ephemeral).
 - NTS Cookie keys: The keys a server uses to encrypt cookies.

 ### Actions